Enigmatic-Mind/Enigmatic-Mind/README.md

 ### Hi there 👋

 Ph.D.
-Student at [University of Washington](https://www.ece.uw.edu/) 📚
+Student at the [University of Washington](https://www.ece.uw.edu/) 📚

 Interests:
 - Innovative Technologies